<Home/Articles/Get to know Rio de Janeiro

 |

 Brace yourselves for the time of your life.
 Rio de Janeiro is a rollercoaster ride of a city, with all the thrills and excitement you could wish for.
 It’s a strong contender for the world’s most beautifully located metropolis, occupying a jaw dropping bay scalloped with glorious beaches that nestle at the foot of iconic mountains.
 Rio is perhaps the best advert for urban-coastal city living, and puts a smile on the most world-weary of travellers’ faces.
-Here is the lowdown on how to make the most of your time in the ‘Cidade Maravilhosa’ – the Marvellous City.
+Here is the lowdown on how to make the most of your time in the ‘Cidade Maravilhosa’ – the Marvelous City.

 Rocinha neighbourhood in Rio de Janeiro